ashraafa/computerised-hand-game/README.md

     ![Informational Video](assets/images/info-video.PNG)

 * Player Controls
-  * The player controls is dsiaplyed when the user clicks Play.
+  * The player controls are displayed when the user clicks Play.
   * The controls make use of [Font Awesome](https://fontawesome.com/) icons using an array of bright colors.

     ![Player Controls](assets/images/player-controls.PNG)